 So, it’s more than likely this is where the connection lies and fluctuating hormones are an important factor.

-So, how can you help yourself and keep these under control?
+How can you help yourself and keep these under control?

 On the other hand, light, infrequent periods, low mood and lack of confidence may suggest oestrogen is low.
 These issues shouldn’t be ignored and if you are able to identify them, you can attempt to tackle them accordingly.

 So, by managing your period troubles early on, it seems likely you could set yourself up for a smoother transition into menopause – sounds good to me!

-Freeman.
+1. Freeman.
 E.W. et al. Premenstrual syndrome as a predictor of menopausal symptoms.
 Obstet Gynecol, 2004, 103(5), 960-966